 The Parasite Problem

-Parasites like tapeworms, roundworms, pinworms and many others are a serious, if often neglected and undiagnosed health problem, even in developed countries like the United States.
-Some experts estimate up to 80% of people in the USA have some form of parasitic infection.
+Parasites like tapeworms, roundworms, pinworms and many others are a serious, if often neglected and undiagnosed health problem.
+Even in developed countries like the United States, millions of people have some form of parasitic infection.

 These harmful organisms may enter our bodies through contaminated water or food (particularly under cooked pork, beef and fish), mosquito bites, touching pets and other animals or any infected surface and then touching your nose or mouth.